iamdevonbutler/js-object-interface/Readme.md

 }); // result === true.
 ```
 ### .find()
-`.find()` iterates over each Object property and returns the first property where the callback returns a truthy value.
+`.find()` iterates over each Object property and returns the first property where the callback returns a "truthy" value.

-The "key", "value", and "$value", are returned encapsulated in an Object, and if no matches are found, `undefined` is returned.

 ```javascript
 const obj = {a: 1, b: 2, c: {d: 3}};